fortinet-fortisoar/widget-sla-countdown-timer/docs/usage.md

 # Usage

 SLA Count Down Timer:
 Sets a count down timer which displays time remaining for SLA breach.
-Allows to display time remaining or consumed after SLA is acheived, based on setting
+Allows to display time remaining or consumed after SLA is achieved, based on setting
 - SLA Due Date
 - SLA Complete Date
 - Condition to stop and pause timer